-This tutorial will teach you to configure and test remote notifications.
-Remote notifications only work with apps created through the Native Builder.
+This tutorial will teach you to configure and test push notifications (also known as remote notifications).
+Push notifications only work with apps created through the Native Builder.
 You cannot send notifications to an app inside the Make it Native app.

 If you want to use push notifications with custom apps which created with native builder, make sure you have completed the following prerequisite: